I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account

 \section{Contributions, Benefits, and Limitations}

 This paper makes the following contributions:

-\begin{itemize} \item \textbf{Empirical insight into ultra-personalized AAC:} Through an autoethnographic study grounded in a multi-month deployment, we provide a nuanced account of how a large language model (LLM) trained on a single AAC user’s communication data shaped their conversational fluency, perceived authorship, and privacy boundaries.
+\begin{itemize} \item \textbf{Empirical insight into ultra-personalized AAC:} Through an autoethnographic study grounded in a multi-month deployment, we provide a nuanced account of how a large language model (LLM) trained on a single AAC user’s communication data shaped their agency, identity, and privacy boundaries.

-\item \textbf{Identification of socio-technical implications of personalized AI:} We surface trade-offs unique to ultra-personalized systems, including the impact of personalization on self-censorship, the social discomfort of visible AI suggestions, and the potential for models to overstep contextual boundaries by inserting culturally specific content at inappropriate moments.
+\item \textbf{Identification of tensions in }personalized AI.
+We surface trade-offs to ultra-personalized systems, showing how personalization can constrain \emph{agency} through self-censorship, reshape \emph{identity} by erasing or amplifying certain aspects of the user’s voice, and threaten \emph{privacy} when models overstep contextual boundaries or surface culturally specific content at inappropriate moments.

 \item \textbf{Positioning lived experience in AAC research:} By documenting the evolving relationship between user and model over three months of daily use of personalized AI suggestions, we highlight real-world tensions in personalization, authorship, and data use that may not emerge in lab-based or short-term studies.
 We hope this work inspires further use of experiential, longitudinal methods to surface the complexities of AI adoption in assistive technologies, before deployment at scale. \end{itemize}